filecoin-saturn/L1-node/README.md

 1. Clone this repository and `cd` into it.

 2. For target host connectivity, ssh keys are recommended and this playbook can help you with that.

+    Note: Using the playbook for this is completely optional.
-    1. Make sure you have configured `ansible_user` and `ansible_ssh_pass` for your target in your inventory file.
+    1. Make sure you have configured `ansible_user` and `ansible_ssh_pass` for your target host in your inventory file.
+See more [here](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#adding-variables-to-inventory).
     1. Setup an `authorized_keys` file with your public ssh keys in the cloned repository root.
     2. Run `ansible-playbook -i <path_to_your_inventory> -l <host_label> --skip-tags=config,run playbooks/l1.yaml`

-3. Ensure your control node has ssh access to your target machine.
+3. Ensure your control node has ssh access to your target machine(s).
+  - Make sure to specify which hosts you want to provision in your inventory file.

   ```
   ansible -vvv -i <path_to_your_inventory> <host_label> -m ping